aasthadave9/Advanced-Physical-Design-Using-OpenLANE-Sky130/README.md

 ![lab4](https://user-images.githubusercontent.com/86701156/124007900-75b7dc80-d9f9-11eb-83d9-b8998859afb0.PNG)

 #### Design Preparation Step
+This project is based on the reference SoC design of PicoRV32 which is a CPU core that implements RISC-V instruction set.
  Various packages are initialized followed by preparation of the picorv32a design.
  ```
  prep -design picorv32a